-This is so any remaining creditor claims can be dealt with – even though it is unlikely any will remain.
+This is so that any remaining creditor claims can be dealt with – even though it is unlikely any will remain.

-An insolvency practitioner authorised by the insolvency service will act as the liquidator and help take charge to wind up the business.
+As with a compulsory liquidation, an insolvency practitioner authorised by the insolvency service will act as the liquidator and help take charge to wind up the business.